noble-assets/networks/testnet/grand-1/chain-upgrades/v4.0.0-alpha2/README.md

 ## Overview

 We are excited to announce the upcoming software upgrade for the Noble `grand-1` testnet chain.
 This upgrade will transition us to `v4.0.0-alpha2`.
+This upgrades adds stability to the cctp and router modules for continued testing.

 **Key Details:**
 - **Target Block:** [`2667500`](https://testnet.mintscan.io/noble-testnet/blocks/2667500)